-While it seems counterintuitive that turning away business could lead to higher profits, it's essential to understand how minimum order quantity works and why some suppliers may use them, particularly in low-margin or highly customized businesses.
-If managed carefully, minimum order quantities can increase your bottom line.
+While it seems counterintuitive, losing that business could lead to higher profits, so it’s essential to understand how minimum order quantity works and why some sellers, particularly in low-margin or highly customized markets, have these rules in place.

 What Is Minimum Order Quantity (MOQ)?

-Minimum order quantity is the fewest number of units a business is willing to sell to a single customer at once.
-While a retail store may be happy to sell a single t-shirt or one head of lettuce, it isn’t usually profitable to sell a single unit.
-They may require a minimum order of hundreds or thousands of units, depending on the product.
+Minimum order quantity is the fewest number of units a business is willing to sell to a single customer in one transaction.
+While a retail store is happy to sell a single T-shirt or one head of lettuce, at the manufacturer or wholesaler level, one-offs aren’t usually profitable—these sellers may require a minimum order of dozens, hundreds, or thousands of units, depending on the product.
+MOQs may be based on units or value; the choice between using a quantity- versus dollar-based measure depends on various factors.
+In addition, many manufacturers sell in bulk to wholesalers, which then sell in bulk to retailers.
+Both legs in the supply chain use MOQs.

 Minimum Order Quantity (MOQ) Defined

-To better understand what MOQ means, here’s an example.
+To better understand how MOQs work, here’s an example.
 Assume a wholesaler sells widgets for $100 each.
-The supplier has a minimum order quantity for widgets of 100 units — or at least $10,000.
-The MOQ can be done a per-unit basis, or a dollar figure.
-Regardless, this MOQ represents at least the minimum for the company to turn a profit on a particular order.
-There may be set up costs, administrative expenses, minimum amounts of raw materials the supplier can order and other constraints that go into this calculation.
+The supplier has a minimum order quantity for widgets of 100 units, or at least $10,000.
+The MOQ can be done on a per-unit basis or a dollar figure.
+Regardless, this MOQ represents at least the minimum for the supplier to turn a profit on a particular order.
+Factors including setup costs, administrative expenses, minimum amounts of raw materials the supplier must order, and other considerations go into this calculation.

 Why Do Suppliers Use Minimum Order Quantity (MOQ)?